-Horry County middle school students create artwork in the POP (Protect Our Planet) Art Contest.
+Horry County middle school students can create a piece of artwork in the POP (Protect Our Planet) Art Contest.

-Prize: Winner will be announced at school in November 2016 and will receive an electronic reading device, a plaque, and media recognition.
+Prize: Winner will receive an electronic reading device, a plaque, and media recognition.

 2) Entry must be decorative or useful.